 From here, travel to Dyrhólaey, where the land juts out into the ocean.
 It offers stunning views of the Atlantic and the coastline.
 You can see the curious ‘arch with the hole’, and you may even be able to spot eider ducks.
 These year-round residents are popular with bird watchers.

 Afterwards, continue inland to Skógafoss, one of the highest waterfalls in Iceland, with a spectacular 60 m (197 ft) drop.
-It’s known for almost always having at least one rainbow visible in the spray.
+The spray from the falls is heavy at close range, so waterproof clothing is worth having.
 You can walk right up to the falls, but bring your waterproofs if you want to get close.

 Rejoin the Ring Road and travel back to Reykjavík for your final night’s stay in Iceland.